 2 volunteers assist the patrons with their food selection

 Just because our roster is set, volunteers are always welcome.
 If you are interested in joining us, please feel free to contact

 SJG Fish Fry (Dinner) Group

 Our group meets on a Friday selected during the month.
 We pick local restaurants in the area to gather.
 We meet at the restaurant at 6:30 pm sharp for dinner and socialization.
 If you would like to join us, please call Marian Stelter, at 886-1322, to make your reservation.

 Monthly Spiritual Cafe

 Our Book Discussion Group

 The group meets on the 1st and 3rd Sunday evenings of the month at 7:30 pm in the WLR (lower level).
-All are welcome to join in the conversations.
+A few chapters are discussed at each meeting.

 So Mark your Calendars!!!